Chapter 10- Life goes on in the Village

 "You are too inquisitive for a peddler," she answered with a little laugh.
 She took a sip.
 "This is really good!
 You are very talented."
 She was beaming at him with delight, almost admiration, and Lefou felt a bit taken aback.
 That expression on a girl typically used to be seen on the Beaudette triplets, and it had been the expression always aimed at Gaston.

-He could feel his cheeks flushing beet-red, and tried to hide that fact as he collected her ten francs and carried first one crate of ale, then the second to a wagon she led him to, where a big, cream-colored Shire horse was hitched.
+He could feel his cheeks feeling warm as he collected her ten francs and carried first one crate of ale, then the second to a wagon she led him to, where a big, cream-colored Shire horse was hitched.
 She pet the horse's pale mane affectionately, and talked to it while he loaded her wagon, which was filled with baskets of bakery items and vegetables.
 She climbed carefully up to the buckboard, and set to leave.

 "You're driving this wagon all alone?" he managed to ask.
 Handling a big horse seemed an impressive task for a short woman like her.
 He was still a little nervous around Garçon-de-Tonnerre, Gaston's feisty and rather sinister-looking black stallion he had inherited and was planning to sell.